-Lumbar or artificial disc replacement surgery is a surgery to replace a damaged disk in your spine.
+Lumbar or artificial disc replacement surgery is a surgery to replace a damaged disc in your spine.
 Now our spines are made up of connected vertebrae stacked on each other.
 Between each vertebra, there are discs that work like cushions that allow the vertebrae to rotate and move without rubbing on each other.

 If you’re experiencing severe back pain and have been told you have a damaged lumbar disc, contact our Westchester office immediately to schedule an appointment.